BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Real Experiment

 \subsection{Time Consumption}

-We evaluated the time consumption of BMap, and compared it with time consumptions of training, data transmitting, data initialization, and data exporting in the original systems.
+We evaluated the time consumption of BMap and compared it with the time consumption of data transmitting, data initialization, and data exporting in the original systems.
 Table \ref{tbTimeConsumption} shows the time consumption for different schemes.
 The column denotes different stages of various schemes.
-As shown in the table, the time consumptions of BMap on different schemes are very small compared to another operation.
-The total time consumption of each scheme after applied BMap is shown at the final column of the table.
+As shown in the table, the time consumption of BMap on different schemes is very small compared to other operations.
+The total time consumption of each scheme after applying BMap is shown in the final column of the table.

 In addition, since implicit authentication utilizes a group of data exported recently to identify users, e.g., 5,000 samples in each group, the size of the group impacts the time consumption of the system.
 Given different data exporting frequency, the time increment of BMap is shown in Fig. \ref{fig:timeConsumptionRealTest} (a).
-Furthermore, among different group sizes, we calculated the average time-consumption percentages of BMap in different schemes, which are 0.9\%, 0.0912\%, 0.657\%, and 1.037\% for Shi scheme, MultiSensor scheme, Gait scheme, and SilentSense scheme correspondingly.
+Furthermore, among different group sizes, we calculated the average time-consumption percentages of BMap in different schemes, which are 0.9\%, 0.0912\%, 0.657\%, 1.037\%, and 0.6353\% for Shi scheme, MultiSensor scheme, Gait scheme, SilentSense scheme, and Touchalytics scheme correspondingly.
 Specifically, the time consumptions of BMap in Data Transmission, \emph{Initial Mapping}, \emph{Privilege Movement}, and \emph{Bubble Expansion} are shown in Fig. \ref{fig:timeConsumptionRealTest} (b).